oswhytecodes/weather-app/README.md

 - Why was this project challenging and therefore a really good learning experience?

-  The weather app was challenging as I am know to Typescript, Redux, NodeJS and hosting the backend.
+  The weather app was challenging as I am now using Typescript, Redux, NodeJS and hosting the backend on AWS.

   Learning about epoch and utc time and converting these numbers to the local time of the cities searched.